remiscarlet/mmd-foo/projects/Remilia_Addiction/README.md

 - fly up shots are a bit too fast on interpo
 		- Second set of kicks are pretty good feel for interpo speeds
 - bridge#2 spin needs better framing.
 Movement/speed is pretty good.
+		- super lowkey fx scene needs better framing
+- Airhorns need more impact.
+Camera doesn't focus on the impact point (is transitioning)
+- Chest bump - zoom out a bit in A' section - too claustrophobic
+- drop-zoom-up needs better timing (refine)
+- chorus in general needs to be less claustrophobic - Need contrast with the busiest section - B section.
+- Kick 2, first half, chorus - needs less distance zoom - rely more on view angle
+- spin away in bridge#2 has a moment where it completely stops - this kills momentum/flow.

 ## MME/Ideas
 - This is gonna be a pain but I think I can try to hack a shin-esque flan model together with pmxe (Or just sakuya...)